mabel-dev/opteryx/docs/Clients/02 Remote.md

 # HTTP API

 !!! warning
-    This is not supported
+    This is not currently not available

 ## Submit a Query

-This API submits a SQL query
+This API submits a SQL query.

 **End Point**